 Even if your PIP tribunal is a success, winning doesn’t always feel like winning.

 When you get a decision from the Department for Works & Pensions regarding their decision, you will almost definitely be refused at first.
 If you request a Mandatory Reconsideration, it will still almost definitely be partially or completely refused again.
 This is pretty normal, so try not to lose faith.
-You haven’t lost, you’ve just been refused by someone who is probably very rushed and has little or no medical knowledge or experience to go by.
+You haven’t lost, you’ve just been refused by someone who is probably very rushed and has little to no medical knowledge or experience to go by.

-It’s important not to give up, just because you have been refused.
+It’s important not to give up just because you have been refused.
 While only 20% of decisions are overturned at Mandatory Reconsideration, more than 75% are overturned at appeal.
 In fact, the figure my representative gave me on the day of my appeal was as high as 90%!

 2. Expect To Be Waiting Months For An Appeal Date